“A home is not just a place, it’s a feeling.”

-To assist you in your transition to adult life and living PH has organized their supports and services into the Up Skills Learning Continuum.
+To assist you in your transition to adult life and living, PH has designed their supports and services based on progression through the Up Skills Learning Continuum.
 A successful adult life with goals of living independently begins with acquiring foundational skills that promote a healthy and independent lifestyle.
-We will help you customize your supports so that you are prepared for an able to start your next exciting steps in life in a safe sustainable and informed way.
+We will help you customize your supports so that you are prepared for and able to begin your life’s journey in a safe, sustainable, and informed way.

 Supported Transition to Independent Living

-Daily one-hour visits will be provided on a fading schedule moving from seven hours/seven days a week towards the goal of one hour a week within the first month of the move-in date.
-Residential Life Coaches will help the graduate to establish and if necessary facilitate a network infrastructure of community/family supports and facilitate co-ordination of these supports if required.
+Daily one-hour visits will be provided based on a fading schedule moving from seven hours/seven days a week towards the goal of one hour a week within the first month of the move-in date.
+Residential Life Coaches will help the graduate to establish a network infrastructure of community/family supports and facilitate co-ordination of these supports if required.

-Participation House will support graduates of the Up-Skills Continuum to successfully transition their skills to their new living environment and to orient them to the resources/infrastructures of supports within their new communities.
+Participation House will support graduates of the Up-Skills Continuum to successfully transition their skills to their new living environment and support them to the resources/infrastructures of supports within their new communities.

 Supported Independent Living (SIL)

-Our Supported Independent Living program has been designed to promote self-directed support, and empower individuals with disabilities to develop new independent living skills used to reach their full potential within their home and as part of their community.
+Our Supported Independent Living program has been designed to promote self-directed support while empowering individuals with disabilities participating in the program to develop new independent living skills and use those skills to reach their full potential within their home, and to become an active member of their community.

-Services provided are identified through the Lifestyle Planning process to ensure the individual’s physical, emotional, and psychological support needs are fully recognized and addressed.
-Each support plan is individualized, and levels of assistance are based solely on the person’s needs and natural support network.
+The services provided are identified through the Lifestyle Planning process, this ensures the individual’s physical, emotional, and psychological support needs are fully recognized and addressed.
+Each support plan is individualized, the levels of support are based solely on the person’s needs and natural support network they have around them.

-For more information contact Rachel Coutts, Service Manager- Community Outreach and Service Coordination at firstname.lastname@example.org
+For more information contact Lisa Johnson, Service Manager- Community Outreach and Service Coordination at email@example.com 24-Hour Supported Group Living

 24-Hour Supported Group Living